-Although we did not explicitly mention that quantum moment matching concept in our application-driven QIP papers, we already used it in several of them: see e.g. [1- 3], [4] (Section 1.7.2), [6].
-These applications concerned the quantum version of BSS, i.e. BQSS, and of blind system and parameter identification, i.e. BQPT and BHPE.
-They were focused on a specific type of quantum process/system (which corresponds to the mixing function of classical BSS): we considered two gubits coupled according to the Heisenberg model.
-In addition, a new application of the above quantum moment matching procedure is detailed below in Section III.
-This new investigation has complementary features with respect to our abovementioned previous works.
-First, whereas we previously only considered the statistics of the probabilities $\mathbf{p}{\mathbf{k}}$ associated with an RCPS, we here moreover compare the capabilities thus achieved with those of the appproach to RCPS based on ρ and $\text{Tr}(\rho \hat{A})$ that we defined in Section IIC.
-We thus explicitly prove that the approach based on the statistics of $\mathbf{p}{\mathbf{k}}$ is more powerful.
-Besides, we only used first-order moments of $\mathbf{p}{\mathbf{k}}$ in the previous works [1-3], [4] (Section 1.7.2), [6] (we also used other statistical parameters, but for quantities that are only indirectly related to \mathbf{p}k : see [30]).
+identification, i.e. BQPT and BHPE.
+They were focused on a specific type of quantum process/system (which corresponds to the mixing function of classical BSS): we considered two qubits coupled according to the Heisenberg model.
+In addition, a new application of the above quantum moment matching procedure is detailed below in Section 3.
+This new investigation has complementary features with respect to our above-mentioned previous works.
+First, whereas we previously only considered the statistics of the probabilities $\mathbf{p}{\mathbf{k}}$ associated with an RCPS, we here moreover compare the capabilities thus achieved with those of the approach to RCPS based on ρ and $\text{Tr}(\rho \hat{A})$ that we defined in Section 2.3.
+We thus explicitly prove that the approach based on the statistics of $\mathbf{p_k}$ is more powerful.
+Besides, we only used first-order moments of $\mathbf{p_k}$ in the previous works [1-3], [4] (Section 1.7.2), [6] (we also used other statistical parameters, but for quantities that are only indirectly related to $\mathbf{p}{\mathbf{k}}$: see details in footnote2).
 In constrast, we here also take advantage of the second-order moment of $\mathbf{p_k}$.
 Moreover, we here investigate the estimation of parameters of a quantum process, which is a task closely related to BQPT and BHPE, but we here consider a different class of processes.
 That class is much more general than the above-mentioned Heisenberg process in the sense that it addresses any energy-preserving process, represented by an arbitrary unitary matrix, although it is only considered for a single qubit for the sake of clarity.
 Finally, we not only propose blind estimation methods, but also non-blind ones.

-Before we focus on that QIP task in Section III, the remainder of the present section is dedicated to the presentation of other general features of RCPS.
+Before we focus on that QIP task in Section 3, the remainder of the present section is dedicated to the presentation of other general features of RCPS.
 We first stress that a very large number of moments (19), and therefore e.g. of moment-based equations in the above quantum moment matching procedure, may be defined from the same set of measurements.
 This is very attractive because it may drastically reduce the number of types of measurements required to estimate the parameters of interest, whereas this is currently a bottleneck as soon as the dimensionality of the considered system or state increases.
 The experimental complexity of performing various types of quantum measurements (e.g. spin components along various directions) will thus be, at least partly, replaced by additional processing of a reduced set of measurement results on a classical computer, which is much simpler.
-More precisely, various previously reported QIP methods use only a single quantity, namely the first-order moment (i.e. the mean), for each type of measurement, and they therefore require various types of measurements to obtain enough information about the considered phenomenon.
-In contrast, our approach based on RCPS can get enough information with a lower number of types of measurement, by exploiting various parameters of the quantities $\mathbf{p}{\mathbf{k}}$, including their mean power and higher-order statistical parameters, derived on a classical computer from all measurement results obtained for each given type of measurement.
-We plan to investigate this topic in future papers for general configurations, but we already illustrate it with an example in Section III of the present paper.
+More precisely, various previously reported QIP methods use only a single quantity, namely the first-order moment (i.e. the mean), for each type of measurement, and they therefore require various types of measurements to obtain enough information